MicrosoftDocs/WSL/WSL/troubleshooting.md

 There are no more endpoints available from the endpoint mapper.
 ```

 Systems that require WSL 2 should leave the ICS service (SharedAccess) in it's default start state, Manual (Trigger Start), and any policy that disables ICS should be overwritten or removed.
-We do not recommend disabling ICS, however it can be disabled [using these instructions](./windows/security/threat-protection/microsoft-defender-application-guard/faq-md-app-guard#how-can-i-disable-portions-of-ics-without-breaking-application-guard)
+While disabling the ICS service will break WSL2, portions of ICS can be safely disabled to harden the service [using these instructions](windows/security/threat-protection/microsoft-defender-application-guard/faq-md-app-guard#how-can-i-disable-portions-of-ics-without-breaking-application-guard-)